ml-cube/ml3-platform-docs/md-docs/api/python/enums.md

 ---
-Column subrole enum
-Describe the subrole of a column
+This enum describes the subrole of a column in the data schema
+For instance, it's used in RAG tasks to distinguish between user input and retrieved context

 Subroles for ColumnRole.INPUT in RAG settings:
 - RAG_USER_INPUT
 - RAG_RETRIEVED_CONTEXT
 - RAG_SYS_PROMPT

+Subroles for ColumnRole.INPUT in TIMESERIES settings:
+- SEASONALITY
+- TREND
+- REGRESSOR

 Subroles for ColumnRole.PREDICTION:
 - MODEL_PROBABILITY
 - OBJECT_LABEL_PREDICTION
+- OBJECT_TEXT_PREDICTION

 Subroles for ColumnRole.TARGET:
 - OBJECT_LABEL_TARGET
+- OBJECT_TEXT_TARGET

 ----